 Need-based Courses:

-Apart from the scheduled courses, the centre conducts tailor-made and need-based training courses in the field of Pneumatics and Hydraulics.
+Apart from the scheduled courses, the centre conducts tailor-made and need-based training courses in Pneumatics and Hydraulics.

-The details of course calendar, course contents, course fee etc can be obtained by contacting us or visiting our website.
+The details of the course calendar, course contents, course fee, etc. can be obtained by contacting us or visiting our website.

 Fluidsys Training Centre Pvt.
 Ltd., Bangalore, India